 \section{Abstract}

-Bilevel programming can be used to formulate many engineering and economics problems.
-However, solving such problems is hard, which impedes their implementation in real-life.
-In this paper, we propose to address this tractability challenge using machine learning classification techniques to learn the active constraints of the lower-level problem, in order to reduce it to those constraints only.
-Unlike in the commonly used reformulation of bilevel programs with the Karush–Kuhn–Tucker conditions as a mixed-integer linear problem, our approach avoids introducing binaries and big-$M$ constants.
-The application of machine learning reduces the online solving time, and is particularly necessary when the same problem has to be solved multiple times.
-In particular, it is very adapted to power systems problems, and especially to market applications in which the same problem is solved many times for different loads.
+Bilevel programming can be used to formulate many problems in the field of power systems, such as strategic bidding.
+However, common reformulations of bilevel problems to mixed-integer linear programs make solving such problems hard, which impedes their implementation in real-life.
+In this paper, we significantly improve solution speed and tractability by introducing decision trees to learn the active constraints of the lower-level problem, while avoiding to introduce binaries and big-M constants.
+The application of machine learning reduces the online solving time, by moving the selection of active constraints to an offline process, and becomes particularly beneficial when the same problem has to be solved multiple times.
+We apply our approach to the strategic bidding of generators in electricity markets, where generators solve the same problem many times for varying load demand or renewable production.
 Three methods are developed and applied to the problem of a strategic generator, with a DCOPF in the lower-level.
-We show that for networks of varying sizes, the computational burden is significantly reduced with a good probability of retrieving the optimal solution.
-We manage to find solutions for problems that were previously intractable.
+These methods are heuristic and as so, do not provide guarantees of optimality or solution quality.
+Yet, we show that for networks of varying sizes, the computational burden is significantly reduced, while we also manage to find solutions for strategic bidding problems that were previously intractable.